eccpluto/IOD_software_engineering_2024/exercises/module06/lab6.2-6.4-6.5_lists/README.md

 - Add another button to filter the list and display only the cats in the ‘Panthera’ family, and one to reset and show the full list.

+## Exercise 5
+- Create a new AddCatForm component that renders a form with controlled components to capture name, latinName and image details for a new Big Cat (extending Exercises 2 and 4)

+- Submitting the form should update the parent BigCats component and re-render the list
+• Add a Delete link next to each cat allowing it to be removed from the list.